gabibdods/GitPush/README.md

 ### Command Prompt (CMD)

-- The script is built entirely for use in native Windows terminal environments using standard batch syntax.
+- The script is built entirely for use in native Windows terminal environments using standard batch syntax

 ### Notepad++

-- Used as the development environment due to its fast syntax highlighting and ease of scripting for .bat files.
+- Used as the development environment due to its fast syntax highlighting and ease of scripting for .bat files

 ### Git for Windows

-- Git executable must be installed and available in the system's PATH.
+- Git executable must be installed and available in the system's PATH

 ---